Algarve-Tourist.com

 The city walls of Faro date from the Moorish era and encircle the entire Cidade Velha

-Recommended stay lengths are one day, three days or a week.
+I find that visitors stay in Faro for either one day, three days or a week.

-A one-day stay is recommended for those arriving on a late flight requiring a short stopover before heading to a main holiday destination.
-Faro can be easily explored in a single day, providing an interesting introduction to the Algarve before travelling to the next location.
+A one-day stay is recommended for those arriving on a late flight who need a short stopover before heading to their main holiday destination.
+Faro can be easily explored in a single day, providing an interesting introduction to the Algarve before continuing on.

-A stay of three nights allows Faro and the surrounding region to be fully discovered.
-This duration provides time to explore the historic centre, tour the Parque Natural da Ria Formosa, relax on the Praia de Faro or Ilha Deserta beaches, and take a day trip to Estoi or the Ilha da Culatra.
-Three nights is the ideal length for touring the Algarve without rushing.
+A stay of three nights allows you to fully discover Faro and the surrounding region.
+This duration provides time to explore the historic centre, tour the Parque Natural da Ria Formosa, relax on the Praia de Faro or Ilha Deserta beaches, and take a day trip to Estoi, Olhão or the Ilha da Culatra.
+In my opinion, three nights is the ideal length to experience Faro without rushing.

 The Arco do Repouso gateway leading into the Cidade Velha.

-Generally, most tourists book accommodation within 300m of the Jardim Manuel Bivar plaza and the Doca de Faro.
+For a city visit to Faro, I recommend being within 400m of the Jardim Manuel Bivar plaza and the Doca de Faro.
 Faro is a compact city, and this area covers the main tourist sights, the bus and train stations, and popular restaurants.

-Regarding hotels, the Hotel Faro and Eva Senses Hotel are both highly regarded, feature roof terraces and are centrally located.
-A suggested budget alternative is the Stay Hotel Faro Centro.
-For a hotel close to Faro airport, consider the Hotel 3k.
+For hotels, the Hotel Faro and Eva Senses Hotel are both excellent choices that I have stayed at.
+Both feature rooftop terraces and are centrally located.
+A budget alternative I like is the Stay Hotel Faro Centro.
+For a very early departure flight, I have also stayed at the Hotel 3K, which is close enough to walk to the airport.

 The map below displays the location of hotels and rental rooms in Faro; adjusting the dates to your holiday will display current prices: